Santa Claus in Retail Land

 This year, with ‘stranger danger’ having just come into my daughter’s life, will I try and force her to like jolly old Santa and try and convince her she should sit on his lap for a photo or two?
 I am wracking my brains for a way to avoid the whole Santa thing for the extent of my daughter’s childhood.
 Okay, that’s a little impossible given he’s at every shopping centre, not to mention in books, at work Christmas parties, and talked about in great detail among children and adults alike.

 I can’t bring myself to ‘spoil’ the idea of Santa and cause problems for my daughter in the playground but can someone please, oh please, tell me why he still exists?
+I know there are historical reasons for Santa’s presence during Christmas, but in this modern world where children have access to endless information and technology, why do we still perpetuate the myth of a man who delivers presents to every child in one night?
+It just doesn’t make sense.

 Leave a Comment